Astral Ascent: How Co-Op Works – Local and Remote Play Guide

 What changes in co-op, and what stays the same

-• Call out who is pushing damage and who is playing safer positioning
+• Agree who is the aggressor pushing damage windows and who plays safer room control.

-• For remote play, keep your plan simpler because latency punishes overcomplicated timing
+• On remote play, keep the plan simple; latency punishes overcomplicated timing.

 Advertisement